samiam/ruby_bug_14729/PITCHME.md

 @css[left-justified]

->If endptr is not NULL, a pointer to the character after the last character used in the conversion is stored in the location referenced by endptr.
+@size[40px]>If endptr is not NULL, a pointer to the character after the last character used in the conversion is stored in the location referenced by endptr.

->If no conversion is performed, zero is returned and the value of nptr is stored in the location referenced by endptr.
+@size[40px]>If no conversion is performed, zero is returned and the value of nptr is stored in the location referenced by endptr.

 ---
 @title[strtod examples]